YakDriver/markdown-link-check-action/README.md

 When
 you use this variable, the action finds modified files between two commits:
 - latest commit in you PR
-- latest commit in the `master` branch.
-If you are suing a different branch to merge PRs, specify the branch using `base-branch`.
+- latest commit in the `main` branch.
+If you are suing a different branch to merge PRs, specify the branch using `branch`.

 > **NOTE**: We can also use GitHub API to get all modified files in a PR, but that
 > would require tokens and stuff, create an issue or PR if you need that.